LHCfitNikhef/smefit_database/README.md

 This section is auto-generated from `operators_implemented.yaml`.
 Do not edit it manually.

-Each entry defines the Wilson coefficient `cX`, corresponding to the SMEFiT operator `OX`, as used in the JSON data tables.
+Each entry defines the Wilson coefficient `cX`, corresponding to the SMEFiT operator `OX`, as used in the JSON theory tables.

 ### Bosonic